grscheller/neovim-notes/VimFactoids03.md

 ## Using the mouse

 When configured to use the mouse, vim will steal the mouse events from the terminal emulator.
-To enable full vim mouse support, `:set mouse=ar` and to disable the mouse and let the terminal emulator handle all mouse events, `:set mouse=`
+To enable vim mouse support in all modes, `:set mouse=a` and to disable the mouse and let the terminal emulator handle all mouse events, `:set mouse=`

 Available mouse options are: